The Fastest Gun Alive: Production

 The film was based on a 30 March 1954 episode of The United States Steel Hour directed by Alex Segal starring Harry Bellaver and Royal Dano.

 Russ Tamblyn, who had gained renown for his energetic dancing in MGM's Seven Brides for Seven Brothers (1954), performs a dance routine during a hoedown early in the film that includes a "shovel" dance, i.e. dancing on shovels used as stilts.

 Roderick "Rodd" Redwing was Glenn Ford's gun coach and technical advisor for this film.
 Gun tricks were developed by Rodd Redwing with help from Jim Martin, a four-time California Fast Draw record holder.

-Demonstrating his prowess with a gun, the Glenn Ford character asks a citizen to hold a glass of beer away from his body and, upon the count of three, let it drop.
+Demonstrating his prowess with a gun, the Glenn Ford character asks a citizen to hold a glass of beer away from his body and then let it drop.
 He shoots it before it hits the ground.
 The scene is shot from behind the glass of beer with Ford facing directly into the camera, but is actually the result of trick photography.
 (This scene later came back to haunt Ford when, while in the service and on the pistol range, he was forced to prove his "fast draw" skill by an instructor who had seen the movie.
 Ford once recounted during a The Tonight Show interview how he had to stand there for hours until he succeeded in drawing his pistol and hitting the target.)

-Home Media
+Home media

 The film was released in 1994 & 1999 by MGM Home Entertainment on VHS, then re-released in 2010 & 2017 by Warner Home Video (Warner Archive Collection) on DVD.